SamuelBorn/BranchAndBound/README.md

-# Sonderleistung - Visualisierung des BranchAndBoundVerfahrens
+# Sonderleistung - Visualization of Branch And Bound

 This tool is an add-on for my stipendium from the Nassau Central Studies Fund.
 I developed it in the course of the Operations Research lecture.
 The tool uses the tkinter as a gui building tool.
 The logic is implemented in python.
 Packaged with pyinstaller.